emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

-PCC receives orders from retailer.
-PCC prepares orders and retailer picks them from PCC's warehouse.
+After PCC receives orders from retailer,
+PCC prepares (picks) orders and retailer picks them from PCC's warehouse.
 PCC and retailer has a 99% service level agreement which is at least 99 of 100 orders should be satisfied within 7 days.
 Therefore, PCC carries safety stock to be able to meet retailers service